MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-azure-ad-b2c.md

 To create common user flows like sign up, sign in, edit profile, and password reset, see [Tutorial: Create user flows in Azure Active Directory B2C](/azure/active-directory-b2c/tutorial-create-user-flows).

-You may consider creating [Custom policies in Azure Active Directory B2C](/azure/active-directory-b2c/custom-policy-overview) as well, however, this is beyond the scope of this tutorial.
+You should consider creating [Custom policies in Azure Active Directory B2C](/azure/active-directory-b2c/custom-policy-overview) as well, however, this is beyond the scope of this tutorial.

 ### Add external identity providers